pivotal/docs-tap/scst-scan/tanzu-supply-chain/setup-supply-chain-component.hbs.md

 This section describes how to create a custom Scanning Supply Chain Component that uses SCST - Scan 2.0

-1. Customize a component by retrieving the YAML of the Trivy Supply Chain Component.
+1. Customize a component by retrieving the component YAML of the Trivy Supply Chain Component.

-    * Retrieve component YAML:
       ```console
       kubectl get component trivy-image-scan-1.0.0 -n trivy-app-scanning-catalog -o yaml > component.yaml
       ```

-1. Edit the following lines in the `component.yaml`:
+2. Edit the following lines in the `component.yaml`:

     ```yaml
     apiVersion: supply-chain.apps.tanzu.vmware.com/v1alpha1